 The Flex Capacitor has a large main compartment and two side water bottle pockets.
 There are two large, solid-faced pockets on the hip belt and a small stretch pocket on one of the shoulder straps.
 The main compartment has a reservoir two fabric loops which you can hang a water reservoir from and a separate reservoir sleeve, with a single hydration port behind the neck for a hydration hose.

 The main compartment is crowned by a top lid with a U-shaped zipper that flips up to provide access to the inside of the pack.
-The top lid contains to shallow pocket, sized to hold maps and other thin objects like a cell phone or snack bars.
+The top lid contains two shallow pockets, sized to hold maps and other thin objects like a cell phone or snack bars.
 When flipped open, the top of the pack is large enough to swallow a large Garcia bear canister, so no worries there.
 Both of the zippers on the top lid, the one to the pocket, and the one that runs around in a U-shape around the top of the main compartment are protected from the rain and dust by solid fabric flaps.
-The U-shaped top zipper has two sliders, but has the potential to compromise the pack’s usability it is ever fails.
-Still, worse comes to worse, you could pin it shut with a safety pin.
+The U-shaped top zipper has two sliders but has the potential to compromise the pack’s usability if it ever fails.
+Still, worse comes to worst, you could pin it shut with a safety pin.